rcm/ICPEC2021/moopec.md

 ![](feedback_mooshak2.png){ width=45% }

 # Anatomy of a project
-- Created using Moopec
-- Implemented as a contest with 6 problems
-- Each problem was worth 100 points
-- Each problem had its own description and several examples
-- 5 deliverables
+- 5 deliverables (all tests are shown)
 	1. 50 tests
 	1. 50 tests
 	1. 52 tests
 	1. 100 tests
 	1. 40 tests
-- All tests were shown
 - Final tests: 40 blind tests
+- Created using Moopec
+- Implemented as a contest with 6 problems
+- Each problem was worth 100 points
+- Each problem had its own description and several examples

 # Anatomy of a project: feedback
 - Students could see the first test that failed
 - They could ask for help solving the problems with their code in Slack
 - Slack had 8435 messages
-- Tutoring was also available during classes and by videoconference
+- Tutoring was also available by videoconference

 # Anatomy of a project: feedback on Slack